Redouane64/trail-master/replit.md

 1. User interacts with map to place points
 2. Points are stored in local React state only
 3. Form captures trail information with client-side validation
-4. On submission, data is sent directly to GraphQL service with JWT authentication
+4. On submission, GraphQL mutation query is generated and displayed in popup
 5. No database storage - trail exists only during creation session
-6. Users must submit to GraphQL or lose work when starting fresh
+6. Users can copy GraphQL query for use with external services

 ### Data Structure
 - **Trail Points**: Latitude/longitude coordinates stored in browser state
 - **Metadata**: Distance, time calculations done client-side
-- **Location Data**: Country, city, and geographic coordinates for GraphQL submission
+- **Location Data**: Country, city, and geographic coordinates for GraphQL generation
-- **Authentication**: JWT token required for GraphQL service submission
+- **GraphQL Output**: Generated mutation queries ready for external service use

 ## External Dependencies